 Instructions

-- Add the egg whites to a stand mixer fitted with the whisk attachment.
-Beat them on high speed until stiff peaks form.
+• Whisk the egg whites on high speed until stiff peaks form.

-- Immediately lift the cake out of the pan by the parchment paper ends and transfer it to the counter.
+• Immediately lift the cake out of the pan by the parchment paper ends and transfer it to the counter to cool for at least 10 minutes.

 Prepare the Cream Filling

-- Add the mascarpone cheese to the mixer and whisk it in until stiff peaks form, 1 - 2 minutes.
+• Add the mascarpone cheese to the mixer and whisk it in until stiff peaks form, 1 - 2 minutes.
+If using the cream cheese, you may want to add up to 1 tablespoon of heavy cream to soften the mixture.

 Fill the Cake

-- Wrap the rolled cake in plastic wrap with the seam side down and chill for one hour so the whole cake roll can firm up.
+• Wrap the rolled cake in plastic wrap with the seam side down and chill for one hour or up to 24 hours so the whole cake roll can firm up.

 Make the Chocolate Frosting

-- Add the chocolate to a medium sized mixing bowl and set aside.
+• Add the chocolate chips to a medium sized mixing bowl and set aside.

-- Add the cream to a microwave-safe container and heat in the microwave on high for 2 - 3 minutes or until it just begins to boil.
+• Add the heavy cream to a microwave-safe container and heat in the microwave on high for 2 - 3 minutes or until it just begins to boil.
 Pour the hot cream over the chocolate and let sit for 2 - 3 minutes.

 Assemble the Yule Log

-- Set out a cake plate, platter, or cake board to build your yule log on.
+• Set out a cake plate to build your yule log on.
 Unwrap the chilled cake and place it on a cutting board.
 Use a serrated knife to cut a 3-inch piece off one end on the diagonal.

-- Place the larger portion of the cake on the cake platter.
-Use a dollop of chocolate frosting to attach the diagonal side of the shorter piece of cake to the base of the larger cake.
+• Place the larger portion of the cake on the cake platter.
+Arrange the flat side of the cut piece against the side of the main log.
 This will form the short "branch" that comes from the log.

 Recipe Notes